kore-koi/github-issue-reactions-browser-extension/README.md

 ## Not Working Any More?

-Try to do a git pull to see if it has been fixed
+Try to do a `git pull` to see if it has been fixed

 (**DO NOT FORGET go into your extensions and reload the lasted version**).

+### Credits

+This project was originally forked from [Norfeldt/github-issue-reactions-browser-extension](https://github.com/Norfeldt/github-issue-reactions-browser-extension)